scalacenter/course-management-tools/README.md

 Detailed, per-exercise instructions can be obtained via the ```man e``` command.

 General course instructions can be obtained via the ```man``` command.

+### linearize

+`linearize` will generate a new git project in which every exercise is a commit in the project's history.

+This repo can then be utilized to apply changes to the exercises via interactive rebasing

+### delinearize

+`delinearize` does the opposite of `linearize`.
+NOT YET IMPLEMENTED

 ## Usage